WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

      #!/bin/sh
      echo "This is the post install script of hello program" echo "It only prints some message."
+   """

+   Note that user could also specify directories and files like below. e.g.
+   """
+   dirs:
+   - /usr (0755, root, root)
+   - /usr/local (0755, root, root)
+   - /usr/local/bin (0755, root, root)

+   files:
+   - /usr/local/bin/hello (0755, root, root)
+   """
+   The path is a must, the permission and owner part is optional.
+   For example, we could just use '- /usr' instead of the full '- /usr (0755, root, root)'.

+   By default, genrpm packages all files, but user could use 'dirs' and 'files' to select the directories and files they want to package.

    2b) appsdk genrpm -f hello.yaml -i /path/to/install-hello